GeekLad/meteora-discord-bot/README.md

 and this bot

-[@Foxtrot](https://x.com/foxtroteth) for looking at Geeklad's Google Apps script, and modifying it to create a Discord bot
+[@Foxtrot](https://x.com/foxtroteth) for looking at Geeklad's Google Apps script, and modifying it to create a Discord bot and inspiring GeekLad to create is own and open sourcing it.

 [@benchow.sol](https://twitter.com/hellochow) for suggesting adding the trend indicator